tonyscottpage/site/services-coaching.markdown

 - Darren a Country Director in Asia wants to lead creative projects rather than for headcount reduction.
-- Alison is a director frustrated at the sexist behaviour of colleagues in board meetings -Pierre has two years to make his mark, mobilising a leadership team to address a few big challenges.
+- Alison is a director frustrated at the sexist behaviour of colleagues in board meetings
+- Pierre has two years to make his mark, mobilising a leadership team to address a few big challenges.

 Typically we coach face to face, for 3-6 sessions lasting 90 minutes, spaced by 4 weeks, with "homework" in between, but there is no fixed formula.
 Some key elements to success are: